 Being charged with a crime, or being under investigation, can be one of the most difficult and stressful times of your life.
 The experience can leave you feeling helpless and convinced that the system is stacked against you.
-But with expert legal representation, that isn’t necessarily the case.
+But with expert legal representation from a lawyer, that isn’t necessarily the case.
 In fact, the burden of proof is on the system, and the dedicated attorneys at Dreyer Boyajian LaMarche Safranko can help guide you through the process.
 We will determine the pertinent facts, uncover any weaknesses in the prosecution’s case, and discuss with you all possible options and outcomes.

 Commonly asked criminal defense questions and answers